Medicare Dental Coverage

 - Auxiliary personnel, like a dental technician, dental hygienist, dental therapist, or registered nurse, when:

-- They’re directly supervised by a doctor or dentist
+- They’re directly supervised by a doctor, dentist, or other practitioner

 - The services meet the requirements for incident to services